-- (a) First Degree.
-A person commits first degree payment card fraud when that person: - (1) Knowingly obtains or pays for property by using a payment card: - (A) Without the effective consent of the person to whom the payment card was issued; - (B) After the payment card was revoked or cancelled; - (C) When the payment card was never issued; or - (D) For the person's own purposes, when the person is an employee or contractor and the payment card was issued to the person for the employer's purposes; and - (2) In fact, the property has a value of \$500,000 or more. - (b) Second Degree.
-A person commits second degree payment card fraud when that person: - (1) Knowingly obtains or pays for property by using a payment card: - (A) Without the effective consent of the person to whom the payment card was issued; - (B) After the payment card was revoked or cancelled; - (C) When the payment card was never issued; or - (D) For the person's own purposes, when the person is an employee or contractor and the payment card was issued to the person for the employer's purposes; and - (2) In fact, the property has a value of \$50,000 or more. - (c) Third Degree.
-A person commits third degree payment card fraud when that person: - (1) Knowingly obtains or pays for property by using a payment card: - (A) Without the effective consent of the person to whom the payment card was issued: - (B) After the payment card was revoked or cancelled; - (C) When the payment card was never issued; or - (D) For the person's own purposes, when the person is an employee or contractor and the payment card was issued to the person for the employer's purposes; and - (2) In fact, the property has a value of \$5,000 or more. - (d) Fourth Degree.
-A person commits fourth degree payment card fraud when that person: - (1) Knowingly obtains or pays for property by using a payment card: - (A) Without the effective consent of the person to whom the payment card was issued; - (B) After the payment card was revoked or cancelled; - (C) When the payment card was never issued; or - (D) For the person's own purposes, when the person is an employee or contractor and the payment card was issued to the person for the employer's purposes; and - (2) In fact, the property has a value of \$500 or more. - (e) Fifth Degree.
-A person commits fifth degree payment card fraud when that person:
+- (a) First degree.
+An actor commits first degree payment card fraud when the actor: - (1) Knowingly obtains or pays for property by using a payment card: - (A) Without the effective consent of the person to whom the payment card was issued; - (B) After the payment card was revoked or cancelled; - (C) When the payment card was never issued; or - (D) For the person's own purposes, when the person is an employee or contractor and the payment card was issued to the person for the employer's purposes; and - (2) In fact, the property has a value of \$500,000 or more. - (b) Second degree.
+An actor commits second degree payment card fraud when the actor: - (1) Knowingly obtains or pays for property by using a payment card: - (A) Without the effective consent of the person to whom the payment card was issued; - (B) After the payment card was revoked or cancelled; - (C) When the payment card was never issued; or - (D) For the person's own purposes, when the person is an employee or contractor and the payment card was issued to the person for the employer's purposes; and - (2) In fact, the property has a value of \$50,000 or more. - (c) Third degree.
+An actor commits third degree payment card fraud when the actor: - (1) Knowingly obtains or pays for property by using a payment card: - (A) Without the effective consent of the person to whom the payment card was issued; - (B) After the payment card was revoked or cancelled; - (C) When the payment card was never issued; or - (D) For the person's own purposes, when the person is an employee or contractor and the payment card was issued to the person for the employer's purposes; and - (2) In fact, the property has a value of \$5,000 or more. - (d) Fourth degree.
+An actor commits fourth degree payment card fraud when the actor: - (1) Knowingly obtains or pays for property by using a payment card: - (A) Without the effective consent of the person to whom the payment card was issued; - (B) After the payment card was revoked or cancelled; - (C) When the payment card was never issued; or - (D) For the person's own purposes, when the person is an employee or contractor and the payment card was issued to the person for the employer's purposes; and - (2) In fact, the property has a value of \$500 or more. - (e) Fifth degree.
+An actor commits fifth degree payment card fraud when the actor: - (1) Knowingly obtains or pays for property by using a payment card: